Qian Xuesen: Return to China

-Chinese rocket and space program and other studies
+Career in China

-In October 1956, he became the director of the Fifth Academy of the Ministry of National Defense, tasked with ballistic missile and nuclear weapons development.
+In October 1956, Qian became the director of the Fifth Academy of the Ministry of National Defense, tasked with ballistic missile and nuclear weapons development.

-Qian's reputation as a prominent scientist who was caught up in the red scare in the United States gave him considerable influence in the era of Chinese communist leader Mao Zedong and afterward.
+Qian's reputation as a prominent scientist who was caught up in the Red Scare in the United States gave him considerable influence during the Mao era and afterward.
 Qian eventually rose through Party ranks to become a Central Committee of the Chinese Communist Party member.
-He became associated with the China's Space Program - From Conception to Manned Spaceflight initiative.
+He became associated with the China's Space Program – From Conception to Manned Spaceflight initiative.

+In 1955, Qian returned to China as part of an agreement for the release of American prisoners in China, and he was welcomed as a hero.
+He soon took charge of the country's missile and satellite programs.
+Qian survived both the Anti-Rightist Campaign of 1957 and the Cultural Revolution by adapting to the shifting political climate in China.
+For example, in 1958, Qian wrote an article with "scientific" support of the Great Leap Forward.
+In 1989, after the Tiananmen massacre, he denounced the demonstrators as 'evil elements' and described dissident astrophysicist Fang Lizhi 'the scum of the nation'.

 Qian was elected as an academician of the Chinese Academy of Sciences in 1957, a lifelong honor granted to Chinese scientists who have made significant advancements in their field.
 He organized scientific seminars and dedicated some of his time to training successors for his positions.

 He was heavily involved in the establishment of the University of Science and Technology of China (USTC) in 1958 and served as the Chairman of the Department of Modern Mechanics of the university for a number of years.

+According to Qian, at a meeting in 1964, "suddenly Chairman Mao asked me if it was possible to shoot down a missile, I replied that it should be possible."
+In 1966, China formally began to develop a missile interceptor system.

-In 1969, Qian was one of a group of scientists who spoke with an Australian journalist, describing China's first seven nuclear tests and details of a gaseous diffusion plant near Lanzhou.
+In 1969, Qian was one of a group of scientists who spoke with Australian journalist Francis James, describing China's first seven nuclear tests and details of a gaseous diffusion plant near Lanzhou.

 Outside of rocketry, Qian had a presence in numerous areas of study.
 He was among the creators of systematics, and made contributions to science and technology systems, somatic science, engineering science, military science, social science, the natural sciences, geography, philosophy, literature and art, and education.
 His advancements in the concepts, theories, and methods of the system science field include studying the open complex giant system.
 Additionally, he helped establish the Chinese school of complexity science.